-A culture built upon freedom and equality where everyone is aware if their rights and responsibilities.
-An example of this is joint decision making, team meetings and giving and receiving feedback.
+A culture built upon freedom and equality, where everyone is aware of their rights and responsibilities.

 The rule of law

-Understanding that we all don’t share the same beliefs and values, respecting the values, ideas and beliefs of others whilst not imposing our own others.
-An example of this is embracing diversity and the importance of religion and traditions.
+Understanding that we don’t all share the same beliefs and values.
+Respecting those values, ideas and beliefs of others whilst not imposing our own onto them.